cisco-en-programmability/dnacenter_day_n/README.md

 **"main.tf"** Terraform Plan
 - will use local device image non-compliant inventory, may use GutHub inventory
 - start the software distribution to each device
 - report the devices included in the distribution

-- the following output includes the "terraform init", "terraform plan", and "terraform apply" commands
+The following output includes the "terraform init", "terraform plan", and "terraform apply" commands

 ```shell
 (venv) gzapodea@GZAPODEA-M-G7G6 terraform % tree